 The teacher candidate must have been nominated as the Outstanding Student Teacher at their home

 college or university.

-Submissions must be sent to the Secretary of the Executive Board at firstname.lastname@example.org.
-Materials must be organized in one pdf file.
+The submission deadline is May 31, 2018.
+Please submit your teacher candidate nomination for NCACTE Student Teacher of the Year to firstname.lastname@example.org.
 The file name should be last name of candidate and name of member institution (i.e., grube_wcu).